pmapcat/linebr/README.md

 There are a lot of files that don't have line breaks, they make Emacs/Repl go bad for some reason I don't know.

+Grep and Ag do not work nicely with file without linebreaks.

 This is a dead simple and fast tool to insert line breaks after a certain text pattern.